bitrise-io/devcenter/_articles/reviews/meta-field.md

 published: false

 ---
-You can create unique customization for a step input or an env var if you add `meta` section to `opts` in your bitrise.yml.editor. `meta` works like a container that holds any custom-specific **_\[what does this mean?\]_** properties (such as background color or labels above step inputs)  that is **not by default part** of any Workflow Editor.
+If you decide to take your very own spin on our open-source Workflow Editor and use it offline in a team, you can do some customization (highlighting, background color) to the environment variables.
+You can add  meta to env varsYou can create unique customization for a step input or an env var if you add `meta` section to `opts` in your bitrise.yml.editor. `meta` works like a container that holds any custom properties (such as background color or labels above step inputs)  that is **not by default part** of any Workflow Editor.
 In this guide, we unveil the secrets of this handy feature by using an env var as our example.

 Our jumping-off point is a standard env var yml which has a `KEY` and an `opts` where `opts` contains `title`, `description` and `summary`.